sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ***Transient*** state<br/>
 system state = up<br/>
 current_owner = local<br/>
-kube_mode = kube_pending
+remote_state = pending

 In this state, the local container is running.
-The kube has deployed its container, which sets the kube_mode to kube_pending and goes into a forever sleep mode.<br/>
+The kube has deployed its container, which sets the remote_state to pending and goes into a forever sleep mode.<br/>
 NOTE: The application processes inside the kube deployed container are not started yet.

 This state reached only from LOCAL, upon deployment by kube.

-The feature remains in this state until hostcfgd notices the kube_mode, invokes `systemctl stop`, which would transition it to INIT state.
+The feature remains in this state until hostcfgd notices the remote_state, invokes `systemctl stop`, which would transition it to INIT state.
 The subsequent `systemctl start` by hostcfgd would take it to KUBE_READY state.

 ### Common set of scenarios